 Truly flash cards.
 There’s nothing interactive about this app.
 A fact is shown, click on it and it flips over to show the back side.
 What sets the flash cards apart is that on the back, they not only have the answer, but a strategy for the fact as well.
 The Multiplication/Division version uses an array model on the back of the card to provide a visual for the fact.

 Opinion: Flash cards that provide a strategy.
 These wouldn’t be my first choice for a practice app.

-Arithmetic Wiz Free – Singapore Math Drills - Free for level 1 addition, subtraction, multiplication and division - $2.99 for 14 additional levels
+Arithmetic Wiz Free – Singapore Math Drills – Free for level 1 -$1.99 for 14 additional levels

-Video flash cards.
+Video flash cards for the four operations.
 If you need flash card practice, here it is.
+Progress is trackable.
 The only thing that makes this “Singapore” math is that the company that created the program is based in Singapore.
 Here’s a telling quote from their site:

 While Splash Math is aligned to Common Core State Standards, it comes up in an iTunes search for ‘Singapore Math”.
 The company has a California address, however the founder and all open positions are based in India, which accounts for the term “learnt” in the app.
 This is a nice series of apps some of which start out free, but have plenty of in-app opportunities to expand.
 For a price.
 Here’s an example:

 - Instead of standard flash card style questions, the problems are varied and use visual models.
 Children drag and drop shapes, pop bubbles, rotate clock hands and more to solve problems.